Pylons/pyramid/docs/narr/muchadoabouttraversal.rst

 provide the dictionary-like API (i.e. as long as they have an appropriately implemented ``__getitem__`` method) then traversal will work.

 In fact, you don't need a "database" at all.
-You could trivially implement a set of objects with ``__getitem__`` methods that search for files in specific directories, and thus precisely recreate the older mechanism of having the URL path mapped directly to a folder structure on the file system.
-Or you could use plain dictionaries too.
+You could use plain dictionaries, with your site's URL structure hard-coded directly in the Python source.
+Or you could trivially implement a set of objects with ``__getitem__`` methods that search for files in specific directories, and thus precisely recreate the traditional mechanism of having the URL path mapped directly to a folder structure on the file system.
 Traversal is in fact a superset of file system lookup.

 .. note:: See the chapter entitled :ref:`resources_chapter` for a more technical overview of resources.